GILGA Test Project #1

 ⚙ Reaction & Decay

-Adjustable reaction speed and decay curves let you dial in exactly how the visuals breathe with the music — from tight percussive hits to slow ambient swells.
+Adjustable reaction speed and decay curves let you dial in exactly how the visuals react to the music.
+Some songs need it tight and punchy, others need it smoother and breathier.

 🎨 40 Procedural Sources

-From 3D tunnels and particle simulations to fluid dynamics and fractals — every source is generated in real-time via custom GLSL shaders.
-No pre-rendered clips.
+From 3D tunnels and particle simulations to fluid dynamics and fractals, every source is generated in real-time via custom GLSL shaders.
+This is a hugely customizable tool and allows for importing other shaders available on the web.

 ✨ 32 Effects